Ultimate St. John Real Estate Investing Guide for 2026

 Population Growth

-Population increase is a good indication of the strength or weakness of the region’s housing market.
-Flat or decelerating population growth is an indicator of a feeble environment with not a lot of buyers to justify your risk.
+Population information will show you if there is a growing need for houses that you can provide.
+Flat or negative population growth is an indicator of a sluggish market with not an adequate supply of buyers to justify your risk.

 Median Population Age